spritz/spritz/README.md

 - [ ] `delay(DelayTime) == delayBy(_ -> DelayTime) ` - delay each item by DelayTime.
 This involves buffering them by a fixed time.
 - [ ] `delaySubscriptionBy(DelayFunction) where DelayTime DelayFunction(Subscription)` - delay subscription of upstream by variable time returned by delay function.
 - [ ] `delaySubscription(DelayTime) == delaySubscriptionBy(_ -> DelayTime)` - delay subscription of upstream by DelayTime
-- [x] `peek(Action)` - perform an action on each value that goes by
-- [x] `distinct()` - only send item first time it appears in stream.
-Potentially needs a very large map in which items are registered.
-A variant on this accepts another stream and when that stream emits an item the registry is cleared.
-- [x] `skipDuplicates()` or `distinctInSuccession()` or `distinctUntilChanged()` - only send item first time it appears in stream.
-Need to buffer last.
 - [ ] `sort()` - buffer all items until onComplete then apply some sorting
 - [ ] `debounceBy(DebounceFunction) where DebounceTime DebounceFunction(Item)` - delay emit an item from stream if `DebounceTime` has passed without another value being emitted from upstream.
 - [ ] `debounce(DebounceTime) == debounceBy(_ -> DebounceTime)` - only emit an item from an Observable if a `DebounceTime` timespan has passed without it emitting another item.